 - Immunization Requirements

 - All MEDEX students must comply with UW Health Science Immunization Program(HSIP) and MEDEX Northwest immunization requirements throughout their tenure in the physician assistant program; this includes timely documentation of compliance and submission of required paperwork.
 All immunizations are required prior to the start of the didactic phase of the program.
 Compliance with immunization policies is required during both the didactic and clinical years.
-These compliance requirements include all immunizations including the HepB series, TB screening, annual flu shots, and other immunizations listed in this Immunization Document.
+These compliance requirements include all immunizations including the HepB series, TB screening, annual flu shots, and all other immunizations required by HSIP and listed.

 - If immunization requirements are not met by the start of the didactic year, the student will not be allowed to continue participation in academic activities.
 If reported as non-compliant while in the program, a student will not be considered to be in good standing.
 The student may not be present in-patient care settings in the didactic or clinical phase, financial aid will be withheld, and a registration hold will be applied.